BdR76/CSVLint/docs/readme.md

 ![CSV Lint unique values dialog](/docs/csvlint_unique_values.png?raw=true "CSV Lint plug-in unique values dialog")

-As an example, in a blood pressure file each line is one measurement and each participant is expected to have exactly 3 measurements.
-In this case you can select just the column participantId and select sort by count, to sort the result by the new `count_unique` column.
+As an example, if you have a data file where each line is one blood pressure measurement of a participant, and you want to verify that each participant in the data file has exactly 3 measurements.
+In that case you can select just the column participantId and select sort by `count`, to sort the result by the new `count_unique` column.

 If the data is correct, it should list all participantId with a `count_unique` value of 3.
 Because it's sorted by `count_unique` you can check the beginning